Locations:

 When should I know the results of the test?

-If your healthcare provider is able to review your EKG test results right away, they may speak to you soon afterward.
-This is especially true in an emergency situation when you may need immediate treatment.
-However, if your electrocardiogram test is more routine or part of a group of tests before noncardiac surgery, you may not hear from your provider for a few days.
+If your healthcare provider can review your EKG test results right away, they may speak to you soon afterward.
+This is especially true when you need treatment right away.
+But if your electrocardiogram test is more routine or part of a group of tests before noncardiac surgery, you may not hear from your provider for a few days.

 Your provider will keep your EKG records on file to compare with future ones.